-The site is recommended for inclusion in the next version of the Local Plan - the presubmission Core strategy.
-This iteration of the Local Plan follows the consultation on town strategies in 2012, the consultation on the Development strategy and Policy Principles in January 2013 and the further consultation on additional sites in May of this year.
+This iteration of the Local Plan follows the consultation on town strategies in 2012, the consultation on the Development strategy and Policy Principles in January 2013 and the further consultation on additional sites in May of 2013.
 In accordance with Paragraph 216 of the NPPF the emerging plan can attract a growing degree of weight according to its progression towards adoption, scale of objection and consistency with the Framework.